pghale/tf_phonon_invert/README.md

 # tf_phonon_invert
 Invert total scattering measurements for phonons

-Software/Data stack:
-The data Itotal.npy simulated using the

-Tensorflow (2.3)
-At the moment forward model of phonons D(k) --> I(q) inversion is attempted via backpropagation of one layer.
+At the moment forward model of phonons D(k) --> I(q) can be computed, but direct inversion has never been attempted.
+Here, inversion is attempted via backpropagation of one layer.

 Software stack: ----------------------------------

         conda, pip, tensorflow2.3, (Atomic Simulation Engine) https://wiki.fysik.dtu.dk/ase/ ASE

 List of files: -----------------------------------

         src files: Aluminum_data_generator.py -- uses ASE module to simulate X-ray scattering, will be replaced by experimental data src_tensorflow.py -- contains the actual forward model of the simulation in tensorflow and optimizes